kstenerud/ubuntu-maintainers-handbook/Concepts.md

 High Level Concepts
 ===================

 An Ubuntu installation is made up of packages copied and unpacked onto the target machine.

- The `apt` command handles fetching and installing of packages.
+The Ubuntu project is the group of people who care for these packages, including both Canonical employees and the wider community.

+Ubuntu's collection of packages is derived from the collection maintained by the community driven Debian project.
+An important part of a Ubuntu packager's role is to collaborate with Debian by keeping the Ubuntu copies of packages up to date, and by sharing improvements made in Ubuntu back up to Debian.

+Ubuntu and Debian have distinct differences in infrastructure, procedures, and release schedules.

+An overriding principle in Ubuntu is that processes are meant to make common cases easy to handle, but there will be exceptional situations.
+For these cases, a request for an exception is filed with the appropriate review team, and if granted will permit the deviation.

 Launchpad, The Project Repository
 ---------------------------------

+One of the most major differences between Ubuntu and Debian is its infrastructure, which is built around a Github-like project repository named Launchpad.

 Launchpad and Github operate on similar principles.
 Each has users/groups and projects.
 But while Github puts users at the top level, Launchpad puts projects at the top level.